tc39/proposal-smart-pipelines/readme.md

     complicated, and such optimizations would be difficult for the developer to correctly predict and might differ widely between JavaScript engines.

+    Instead, this proposal’s use of a topic reference enables the zero-cost rewriting of any expression within the current environmental context, including `await` operations in async functions, without having to create unnecessary inner async functions, and without having to wrap values in unnecessary promises.

- 3. **Forward compatibility**: Keep the door open to other proposals, including both already-proposed features, such as [syntactic partial application][], and [possible future extensions to the topic concept][], such as `for` and `catch` blocks that also bind the topic.
-This is [TO DO]
+ 3. **Forward compatibility**: The syntax should not preclude other proposals: both already-proposed features, such as [syntactic partial application][] and [private class fields][] – as well as [possible future extensions to the topic concept][], such as topic-binding versions of `function`, `for`, and `catch` blocks.

+    This proposal is forward compatible with all these proposals, in both its choice of topic reference and in its prohibition of topic references within any block (other than arrow functions).

+    Forward compatibility is elaborated in the section on [relations to other work][].
+See also Goal 9 below.
+See also [inner blocks in pipelines][inner blocks].

-#### “Don’t make me think too hard.”
+#### “Don’t make me think about your syntax.”
  4. **Syntactic locality**: The syntax should minimize the parsing lookahead that the compiler must check.
 If the grammar makes [garden-path syntax][] common, then this increases the dependency that pieces of code have on other code.
-This in turn makes it more likely that they will exhibit developer-unintended behavior.
+This long lookahead in turn makes it more likely that the code will exhibit developer-unintended behavior.

     This is true particularly for [distinguishing between bare style and topical style][smart body syntax].
-Without being careful, a pipeline’s meaning will be ambiguous between bare style and topical style, at least without checking the body carefully to see which.
+A pipeline’s meaning would often be ambiguous between bare style and topical style, at least without checking the body carefully to see in which style it is written.
 And this body may be a very long expression.

     By restricting the space of valid bare-style pipeline bodies (that is, without topic references), the rule minimizes garden-path syntax that would otherwise be possible—such as `… |> compose(f, g, h, i, j, k, #)`.
-This in turn increases locality of syntax: it becomes easier to read code without thinking about code elsewhere.
+Syntax becomes more locally readable.
+It becomes easier to reason about code without thinking about code elsewhere.

- 5. **Minimal parser branching**: Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
+ 5. **Cyclomatic simplicity**: Each edge case of the grammar increases the [cyclomatic complexity][] of parsing the new syntax, increasing cognitive burden on both machine compiler and human reader in writing and reading code without error.
 If edge cases and branching are minimized, then the resulting